wp-plugins/simple-share-buttons-adder/readme.txt

 9. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.

 == Changelog ==

+= 2.5 =
+* Further Twitter customisation for Twitter under 'Advanced' options!
+* Buffer and Flattr buttons added! (share counts still to come!)
+* Flattr requires you to enter your user ID under the advanced tab, you must also submit pages/posts here http://flattr.com/submit
+* You can now set a specified URL and Title when using shortcode - [ssba url="http://www.simplesharebuttons.com" title="Simple Share Buttons"]!
+* When doing the above, both a title and url must be specified.
+* 'Default' image set has been removed!
+If you are currently using this image set, it will be replaced with 'Somacro'!
+* Only relevant fonts are loaded if specified.

 = 2.4 =
 * The one people have been waiting for!